Inferring diffusivity from killed diffusion: Analytical results from PDE theory

 acting on $v$ belonging to the usual Sobolev space

-equipped with Neumann-boundary conditions.
-In this subsection we generally assume Conditions \ref{qcond} and \ref{Dphicond} even though weaker assumptions would be possible too.
-Adapting standard arguments from spectral theory for the Laplace equation with Neumann boundary conditions in Ch.5.7 in \cite{taylor_partial_2010} to the presence of $D,q$ (with $D=1/2, q=0$ near $\partial \Omega$), one shows that the Schr\"odinger operator $\mathcal L_{D,q}$ has $L^2(\Omega)$-orthonormal eigen-pairs with eigenvalues satisfying
+equipped with Neumann boundary conditions.
+In this subsection, we generally assume Conditions \ref{qcond} and \ref{Dphicond} even though weaker assumptions would be possible, too.
+Adapting standard arguments from spectral theory for the Laplace equation with Neumann boundary conditions in Chapter~5.7 in \cite{taylor_partial_2010} to the presence of $D$, $q$ (with $D=1/2$, $q=0$ near $\partial \Omega $), one shows that the Schr\"odinger operator $\mathcal L_{D,q}$ has $L^{2}(\Omega )$-orthonormal eigenpairs